 In February 2015 it was announced that Jorda signed with Lotus Formula 1 team as a development driver.
 Many were thinking that Carmen soon will get a chance in the most prominent racing championship but that never happened.

 However, in the following year he stayed with the team which was renamed to Renault Sport F1 Team after the French manufacturer purchased Lotus.

 Parallel to her development driver duties, Jorda in 2016 raced in the Renault Sport Trophy, not scoring wins or podiums.

 Carmen Jorda became Lotus F1 Team development pilot in 2014

 Just it was the case with many other women in the world of motorsport, Jorda’s racing abilities were questioned by both media and other drivers.
-Interestingly, one of the most vocal was legendary Michele Mouton, former rally racer and head of the FIA’s Women and Motor Sport Commission.
-She described Jorda as a marketing gimmick.
+Interestingly, one of the most vocal was legendary Michele Mouton, who described Jorda as a marketing gimmick.
 Finally, the most frequent criticisms were that she earned the place in the F1 thanks to her looks rather than her skills.

 Carmen Jorda is definitely better known as a handsome girl than a racing driver